-Ш Nominate yourself online at: www.warwicksu.com/elections (don't forget to self- define) Attend the Compulsory Candidate Briefings Attend Training workshops scheduled to support candidates this year Begin Planning your campaign - gather your team, consider how you will market yourself, attend campaigning training Register your campaigns team here - Spring Officer Elections 2022 - Campaign Team (google.com) Upload your online manifesto before the deadline at 0:00am on Monday 16th February 2022.
-(Make sure you include plain text) Attend Question Time events and other events put on for candidates Begin campaigning, same time as voting opens at 09:00am on Monday 21st February 2022!
-Be outside the Kevin Gately Room for 8:30pm on the Friday 25 th February 2022.
-If you can't attend let us know beforehand by emailing democracy@warwicksu.com .
-Take time to recover - book something to do after voting closes Fill in our candidate evaluation sessions to give feedback on your elections experience If you have any problems, please email us at democracy@warwicksu.com
+- Nominate yourself online at: www.warwicksu.com/elections (don't forget to selfdefine) - □ Attend the Compulsory Candidate Briefings - □ Attend Training workshops scheduled to support candidates this year - □ Begin Planning your campaign gather your team, consider how you will market yourself, attend campaigning training - □ Register your campaigns team here - Upload your online manifesto before the deadline 5pm on Tuesday 7th February 2023.
+(Make sure you include plain text) - □ Attend Question Time events and other events put on for candidates - Begin campaigning, same time as voting opens at 09:00am on Monday 27th February 2023! - □ Be in SUHQ from 7.30pm on the Friday 03th February 2023.
+If you can't attend let us know beforehand by emailing democracy@warwicksu.com. - □ Take time to recover book something to do after voting closes - □ Fill in our candidate evaluation sessions to give feedback on your elections experience - □ If you have any problems, please email us at democracy@warwicksu.com

-GOOD LUCK TO ALL CANDIDATES AND ENJOY THE EXPERIENCE!
+GOOD LUCK TO ALL CANDIDATES, CAMPAIGN TEAMS AND ENJOY THE EXPERIENCE!